Kiss the Water – You’ve Seen the Film, Now Win the DVD!

 A part of me wanted to believe that Megan Boyd was the content woman everyone made her out to be – all alone in her little cottage, happily spinning away like mad, never lonely.
 Until one of her students told me that she once said to him:

 “You make the flies to catch the fisherman, not the fish.”

 And I began to see finally, or perhaps just to imagine, that she must have had longings of her own – a desire to be spun around and danced with and romanced, the way the fishermen used her flies to seduce the fish.

 ‘Kiss the Water’ was created from this very unorthodox marriage of facts, fictions, and fairy tale – in almost exactly the same manner in which Megan Boyd twirled bit of feather, fur and fine threads into her miniature works of art.
 Scotland was an ideal place to let my mind really wander.

 There is a formal, delicate and original patterning to the way the film (edited by Sabine Krayenbühl) weaves together interviews, the craft of fly tying, and landscapes (filmed by Ole Birkeland) with the expressive, hand-painted animation of Em Cooper and the classical music composed by Paul Cantelon.

 The animations are not illustration or reenactment – they are like the reconstruction of her dream like, as I imagined them.
 Their roots are in the words people told me, the images I filmed, but their flight path is wholly of my imagination.

 At some point, the distinctions between documentary and fantasy become immaterial.”

-The film was given premieres at last year's Edinburgh and Tribeca film festivals and was released in UK cinemas in January 2014 to universal acclaim.
-The DVD will be available to buy from 21 April 2014.
+The film was given premieres at last year’s Edinburgh and Tribeca film festivals and was released in UK cinemas in January 2014 to universal acclaim.
+The DVD is available to buy now.